NegDelta/tooru-web/README.md

 # tooru
 A booru, except for text.
 In fact, this is another run-of-the-mill study-CRUD-wiki app, the most fitting of the three being the study part, in that the two primary reasons for developing the app are to provide a useful tool and to provide experience with the tools used, including MariaDB for the database part, as well as the design process for a piece of software.
-As one could judge from lack of multi-user approach, this is intended

 ## What it's all about